Agile is an iterative methodology of delivering a project. It is often perceived as a philosophy and a way of thinking over a framework or process.

-Before implementing Agile workflow, get your team and all stakeholders familiarized with the concept and its principles.
+Before implementing Agile workflow, get your team and all stakeholders familiarized with the concept and its principles, and introduce supportive tools, such as digital weekly planners.
 That way, no one will be wondering why you’re doing what you’re doing, and everyone will contribute to the project.

 And remember, being Agile means being flexible and adaptive.
 So, as you start integrating it, be kind to yourself and your team.
 Don’t worry about not acing something right away, and keep on improving over time.